space-code/validator/README.md

             form.manager.$isValid,
             perform: { value in
                 if value {
-                    print("The form's fields are valid")
+                    print("All form fields are valid")
                 } else {
-                    print("The form's fields aren't valid")
+                    print("Some form fields are invalid")
                 }
             }
         )